World Cup 2018 Scores: Reviewing Most Impressive Teams Entering Knockout Stage

 Ronaldo, Messi and Neymar all played a part in helping their team advance to the FIFA World Cup round of 16.
 Who was the most impressive? https://t.co/eO4PsHvSEO

-But that greatest strength is also their greatest weakness, as Portugal have already shown signs of that speculated over-reliance on their main maestro:
+But that strength is also their greatest weakness, as Portugal have already shown signs of overreliance on the Real Madrid star, via OptaJoao:

 OptaJoao @OptaJoao